eleda77/eleda77.github.io/docs/vocab_list.md

 **heggler** - an egg haggler

 **henge** - a prehistoric monument consisting of a circle of stone or wooden uprights

+**hep** - having or showing knowledge about the newest things in music, fashion, etc

 **herbert** - a foolish or contemptible person, especially male